History of The Fins UP! Sports Camps for Girls

 In November 2009 while volunteering in the Giants VIP tent prior to a game, Shark volunteers met Taya Wyss, future wife of NY Giants lineman, Adam Koets.
 After the game, Taya invited the Shark players to meet Adam and a few other players.
 The rest is Herstory.
 A wonderful and supportive friendship formed between everyone and for the next three years (2010, 2011 and 2012) of camps, Adam joined our volunteer coaching staff and worked with our participants.

 HERSTORY of another kind was made at the 2013 and 2014 Camps when the Fins Up Foundation forged yet another partnership: this time with the NFL's W.O.N.
 (Women Officiating Now) program and their leadership team, led by Vanessa Streater and Terrell Canton.
 The W.O.N. presence added an officiating component to the camp.
-We were fortunate enough to have such trail blazing female NFL officials as Sara Thomas and Annice Canady join us to teach the participants the basics of officiating.
+We were fortunate enough to have such trail blazing female NFL officials as Sarah Thomas and Annice Canady join us to teach the participants the basics of officiating.